Which strands will it fit with?

-Come and find out what it was like to be a migrant travelling to New Zealand in the nineteenth century - the days below deck, the disease, the hunger, the boredom, and a very, very long journey.
+Experience first-hand what it was like to be a migrant travelling to New Zealand in the nineteenth century –the days below deck, the disease, the hunger, the boredom, and a very, very long journey.

 What is there to do there?

-- Imagine sharing your bedroom with six other brothers or sisters.
+- Imagine sharing your bedroom with six brothers or sisters.
 Unimaginable?
-Children on board the immigrant ships had to share a bunk space with their six siblings and their parents for the months of their voyage from England to New Zealand!
+Children aboard the immigrant ships had to share a bunk space with all their siblings and their parents throughout their voyage from England to New Zealand.

 - Open the shutter doors and discover more about medicine, games, and food on a typical sea voyage.

-- Read about the conman who charged passengers to see the equator through his telescope - located just outside of the ship immersive environment, just opposite the computer interactives.
+- Read about the conman who charged passengers to see the equator through his telescope (this information is found just outside, opposite the computer interactives).

 - Re-enact an equator-crossing party.